kenoxa/svelte-jsx/README.md

 }
 ```

-If this not an option to use `svelte-jsx` as an `importSource` globally for the project, it is possible to use the [@jsxImportSource](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx#customizing-the-automatic-runtime-import) pragma within a file:
+If it not an option to use `svelte-jsx` as an `importSource` globally for the project, it is possible to use the [@jsxImportSource](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx#customizing-the-automatic-runtime-import) pragma within a file:

 ```js
 /** @jsxImportSource svelte-jsx */